Larry Ellison Fast Facts

-(CNN)Here is a look at the life of Larry Ellison, co-founder and former CEO of Oracle.
+(CNN)Here is a look at the life of Larry Ellison, co-founder, executive chairman and chief technology officer of Oracle.

 Personal: